 I want to stress, though, that isolated pixels with 255 channel values are not dangerous – in fact, I would consider an image with a smattering of these pixels to be excellent utilization of tonal range, resulting in outstanding contrast.

 Clipping can be used deliberately to great artistic effect.
 But in most cases we want to avoid it.
-So we find ourselves performing a delicate balancing act between lovely bright colors, and blowouts.
+So we find ourselves performing a delicate balancing act between lovely bright colours, and blowouts.

 By the way, I’ve encounted a strange school of thought that anything above 245 is clipped.
 This misunderstanding arises when people are advised to keep their highlights at 245.
 Regardless of your tonal range strategy, you may be assured that 255 is clipped, anything less is absolutely fine.